List of power stations in Wyoming

 This is a list of electricity-generating power stations in the U.S. state of Wyoming, sorted by type and name.
-In 2023, Wyoming had a total summer capacity of 10,192 MW through all of its power plants, and a net generation of 43,181 GWh.
-The electrical energy generation mix in 2024 was 59.6% coal, 22.8% wind, 13.3% natural gas, 2.2% hydroelectric, 1% solar, 0.8% other gases, 0.1% petroleum, and 0.2% other.
-Small-scale solar, which includes customer-owned photovoltaic panels, delivered 33 GWh to Wyoming's electrical grid in 2024.
+In 2024, Wyoming had a total summer capacity of 10.8 GW through all of its power plants, and a net generation of 40,709 GWh.
+The electrical energy generation mix in 2025 was 58.5% coal, 27.1% wind, 9.9% natural gas, 2.3% hydroelectric, 1.1% solar, 0.8% other gases, 0.1% petroleum, and 0.2% other.
+Small-scale solar, which includes customer-owned photovoltaic panels, delivered 41 GWh to Wyoming's electrical grid in 2025.

 Wyoming has the smallest population in the U.S., and in 2019 three-fifths of its electricity generation was sent to nearby western states.
 It contains more than one-third of the nation's recoverable coal reserves, accounted for two-fifths of all related U.S. mining activity, and exported much of its low-sulfur coal to power plants in 29 other states.
 Wyoming also mined and exported nearly all the uranium used to fuel the nation's fleet of nuclear power stations.
 These activities have declined somewhat in recent years, while extraction of Wyoming's oil and gas reserves continued to expand.